 Now add the ginger and garlic paste and sauté for another 2 minutes.

 Add the chicken and stir to coat it fully with the masala.
-Sauté until the chicken is sealed.
+Sauté until the chicken is browned.

 Add 6 ounces of hot water to the pot, stir well and cover the pot.
-Reduce heat to a simmer and cook until the chicken is tender.
+Reduce heat to a simmer and cook until the chicken is cooked through and tender.

 When the chicken is done, add the thick cream and stir well.
 Continue to cook until most of the gravy has dried off.
 The result should be a dish with thick gravy.